-Because there's a wide gap between the two generations, they differ in experience, knowledge and training.
+Because there's a wide gap between the upbringings of the two generations, they differ in experience, knowledge and training.
 Implementing a systematized and streamlined training process is crucial to closing the gap and building a productive and efficient team.

 Improve Risk Management

-- Being struck by an object
+Being struck by an object

-- Caught or crushed by equipment or machiner
+Caught or crushed by equipment or machinery

-With the proper training, these fatal risks can be eliminated.
-Reducing risk means being prepared, more specifically, having prepared your workforce with the appropriate safety training.
-Take advantage of training to reduce onsite injuries and better manage risk by implementing easy-to-use, comprehensive and mobile-friendly training software.
-Employees who can access training content at any time and are able to navigate those problems easily are more likely to retain and utilize the critical information, allowing your company's messaging to stick with employees.
+Reducing risk means being prepared, and more specifically, having prepared your workforce with the appropriate safety training.
+Take advantage of training to reduce onsite injuries and better manage risk by implementing a Learning Management System that is:

 Employees doing risky work need to be able to access training content at any time.
 When they can navigate problems more easily, they’re more likely to retain and implement the critical information.
 This not only helps with safety, but when deployed properly with a customizable system, great training can extend your company culture and values.